-The essential knowledge that students need to be educated and well-rounded citizens who are physically and mentally healthy (their cultural capital) is developed through many elements of our curriculum.
+The essential knowledge that students need to be educated, well-rounded citizens who are physically and mentally healthy (their cultural capital) is developed through many elements of our curriculum.
 Our commitment to high numbers of students following the suite of English Baccalaureate subjects ensures that they learn about the physical and social aspects of the world around them, our country’s past and about cultures with other languages.
 Students are exposed to carefully selected resources and are offered a wide variety of trips and experiences that give them a broader and deeper understanding of society and culture.

 A core provision of our school is having compulsory enrichment and study lessons for all students.
 These develop students’ independent study skills enabling them to choose the best approach to securing knowledge in their long term memories.
 Enrichment sessions provide a pathway for students to develop their employability skills, which are known to be desired by employers, and to be able to articulate these to others.

 We value our diverse community and ensure that our curriculum is inclusive and accessible to all.
 We adapt our curriculum, where appropriate, for those who may need support in the essential foundations in English and mathematics.
 Many opportunities are taken to promote British values and to enable our students to meet our high expectations in regards to their attitude to learning.
 Ultimately, we desire our students to be well prepared for their futures and to develop a lifelong love of learning through their curriculum experience with us.

 Our school day starts at 8.20am and ends at different times during the week, please click the link to see the new timings of the school day.
 These will only be in place for 2019-20.
 New times of the school day will start in September 2020 - see the curriculum consultation document at the top of this page for details.